 You can keep an uncooked or fresh turkey in the freezer.
 It's best eaten within one year.
 Wrap it carefully to avoid freezer burn and label it with the date it was placed in the freezer.

-The time needed to defrost a turkey will depend on the size of the turkey and it will keep in the fridge for 1 - 2 days, once it is fully defrosted, before being cooked.
+The time needed to defrost a frozen turkey will depend on its size.
+You can store it in the fridge for 1 - 2 days, once it is fully defrosted, before being cooked.

 Your fridge should be set to 4°C / 40°F. The times quoted are estimates as all fridges vary and will warm up slightly whenever the door is opened.

-Make sure your turkey is fully defrosted before cooking.
+Make sure it is fully defrosted before cooking.

 |5kg - 8kg /10lb -18lb||2 - 3 ½ days||5 - 9 hours|